matrixorigin/matrixone/docs/en/MatrixOne/Contribution-Guide/How-to-Contribute/preparation.md

 ### Basic Information

 You can see [MatrixOne Introduction](../../Overview/matrixone-introduction.md) for key features of MatrixOne, [MatrixOne Architecture](../../Overview/matrixone-architecture.md) for MatrixOne architecture and operational logic.
-For our distributed framework, see [MatrixCube Tech Design](./../../Overview/matrixcube/matrixcube-introduction.md).

 Besides, you can browse [SQL Reference](../../Reference/SQL-Reference/Data-Definition-Statements/create-database.md) and [Custom Functions](../../Reference/Builtin-Functions/Datetime/year.md) to know more about our interactive details.